RobinKumar5986/wwwhisper/doc/system_wide_install.md

 Finally, restart the supervisor

-    sudo /etc/init.d/supervisor stop; \
+    sudo /etc/init.d/supervisor stop;
-    sleep 20; \
+    sleep 20;
     sudo /etc/init.d/supervisor start;

 Point your browser to http[s]://your.site.address/admin, you should be presented with a login page.
-Sign in with your email and use the admin application to define which locations can be accessed by which visitors.
+Sign in with the admin email and use the admin application to define which locations can be accessed by which visitors.